 For the spinach:

-1 tbsp table salt
+- 1 tbsp table salt

-20 oz fresh spinach (two 10-oz bags), rinsed
+- 20 oz fresh spinach (two 10-oz bags), rinsed

 For the béchamel:

-6 tbsp unsalted butter
+- 6 tbsp unsalted butter

-5 large shallots, minced (about 1 cup)
+- 5 large shallots, minced (about 1 cup)

-4 medium cloves garlic, minced or pressed through garlic press (generous 1 tablespoon)
+- 4 medium cloves garlic, minced or pressed through garlic press (generous 1 tablespoon)

-¼ cup unbleached all-purpose flour
+- ¼ cup unbleached all-purpose flour

-3 ½ cups milk
+- 3 ½ cups milk

-2 bay leaves
+- 2 bay leaves

-¾ tsp fresh grated nutmeg or 1/4 tsp ground nutmeg
+- ¾ tsp fresh grated nutmeg or ¼ tsp ground nutmeg

-½ tsp table salt
+- ½ tsp table salt

 - ¼ tsp ground black pepper

-1 oz grated Parmesan cheese (about ½ cup)
+- 1 oz grated Parmesan cheese (about ½ cup)

 For the cheeses and pasta:

-8 oz whole milk or 1% cottage cheese
+- 8 oz whole milk or 1% cottage cheese

 - 1 large egg

-¼ tsp table salt
+- ¼ tsp table salt

-12 no-boil lasagna noodles from 1 box
+- 12 no-boil lasagna noodles from 1 box

-2 oz grated Parmesan cheese (about 1 cup)
+- 2 oz grated Parmesan cheese (about 1 cup)

-8 oz Italian fontina cheese, shredded (about 2 cups)
+- 8 oz Italian fontina cheese, shredded (about 2 cups)

-To prepare the spinach: Fill large bowl with ice water.
+- To prepare the spinach: Fill large bowl with ice water.
 Bring 4 quarts water to boil in large Dutch oven or stockpot over high heat; add salt and spinach, stirring until spinach is just wilted, about 5 seconds.
 Using skimmer or fine-mesh strainer, transfer spinach to ice water and let stand until completely cool, about 1 minute, then drain spinach and transfer to clean kitchen towel.
 Wrap towel tightly around spinach to form ball and wring until dry.
 Chop spinach medium and set aside.

-To make the béchamel: Melt 5 tbsp butter until foaming in medium saucepan over medium heat; add shallots and garlic and cook, stirring frequently, until translucent, about 4 minutes.
+- To make the béchamel: Melt 5 tbsp butter until foaming in medium saucepan over medium heat; add shallots and garlic and cook, stirring frequently, until translucent, about 4 minutes.
 Add flour and cook, stirring constantly, for about 1 ½ minutes.
 Do not brown.
 Gradually whisk in milk.
 Bring mixture to boil over medium-high heat, whisk in bay leaves, nutmeg, salt, and pepper.
 Reduce heat to low and simmer 10 minutes, whisking occasionally.
 Whisk in Parmesan and discard bay leaves.
 Transfer sauce to bowl, press plastic wrap directly against hot surface, and set aside.

-To prepare the cheeses and pasta: Blend cottage cheese, egg, and salt in food processor or blender until very smooth, about 30 seconds.
+- To prepare the cheeses and pasta: Blend cottage cheese, egg, and salt in food processor or blender until very smooth, about 30 seconds.
 Transfer to bowl and set aside.
 Adjust oven rack to middle position and heat oven to 425° F. Place noodles in 13×9-inch broiler-safe baking dish and cover with hot tap water; let soak 5 minutes, agitating noodles occasionally to prevent sticking.
 Remove noodles from water and place in single layer on kitchen towel.
 Wipe baking dish dry and grease with remaining 1 tbsp butter.

-To assemble: Spread 1/2 cup of the sauce over the bottom of the baking dish and lay 3 of the noodles lengthwise on top of the sauce.
+- To assemble and bake: Spread ½ cup of the sauce over the bottom of the baking dish and lay 3 of the noodles lengthwise on top of the sauce.
 Mix the spinach into the remaining sauce until it is evenly distributed.

-Spread 1 cup of the spinach mixture evenly over the noodles, sprinkle all of the Parmesan cheese evenly over the mixture, and top with 3 more noodles.
+- Spread 1 cup of the spinach mixture evenly over the noodles, sprinkle all of the Parmesan cheese evenly over the mixture, and top with 3 more noodles.

-Spread 1 cup of the spinach mixture evenly over the noodles, sprinkle 1 cup of the fontina cheese evenly over the mixture, and top with 3 more noodles.
+- Spread 1 cup of the spinach mixture evenly over the noodles, sprinkle evenly with 1 cup of fontina, and top with 3 more noodles.

-Spread 1 cup of the spinach mixture evenly over the noodles followed by the cottage cheese mixture.
-Top with the 3 remaining noodles.
-Spread all of the remaining spinach mixture evenly over the noodles and then sprinkle evenly with the remaining fontina cheese.
+- Spread 1 cup of the spinach mixture evenly over the noodles followed by the cottage cheese mixture.

+- Top with the remaining 3 noodles, the remaining spinach mixture, and the remaining fontina cheese.
 Lightly spray a large piece of aluminum foil with cooking spray and cover the lasagna tightly with the foil.

-Bake until bubbling, about 20 minutes, then remove the foil.
+- Bake until bubbling, about 20 minutes, then remove the foil.
 Remove the pan and adjust oven rack to uppermost position (about 6 inches from heating element) and heat broiler.
 Broil lasagna until cheese is spotty brown, 4 to 6 minutes.
-Cool 10 minutes, then cut into pieces and serve.
+Cool 15 minutes, then cut into pieces and serve.

 adapted from The New Best Recipe by Cook's Illustrated